-24.36.
-Disciplinary action can be taken whilst investigations are ongoing and the fact that investigations are ongoing does not prevent the Academy reaching its own conclusions and imposing an appropriate penalty.
-The Academy will make decisions on a case by case basis, with the DSL taking a lead role.
-The Academy will take into consideration whether any action will prejudice an investigation and/or subsequent prosecution.
-The police and SC/LA will be consulted where necessary.

-24.37.
-The Academy will also consider whether circumstances make it unreasonable or irrational for the Academy to make a decision about what happened while an investigation is considering the same facts.
+- 24.36.
+Disciplinary action can be taken whilst investigations are ongoing and the fact that investigations are ongoing does not prevent the school reaching its own conclusions and imposing an appropriate penalty.
+The school will make decisions on a case-by-case basis, with the DSL taking a lead role.
+The school will take into consideration whether any action will prejudice an investigation and/or subsequent prosecution.
+The police and SC/LA will be consulted where necessary. - 24.37.
+The school will also consider whether circumstances make it unreasonable or irrational for the school to make a decision about what happened while an investigation is considering the same facts. - 24.38.

-24.38.
 Disciplinary action and support can take place at the same time.
-The Academy will be clear though whether action taken is disciplinary, supportive or both.
+The school will be clear though whether action taken is disciplinary, supportive or both.

 24.39.
-Where a criminal investigation leads to a conviction or caution this will constitute a serious breach of discipline and will result in the view that allowing the perpetrator to remain in the Academy would harm the education or welfare of the victim and potentially other pupils.
+Where a criminal investigation leads to a conviction or caution this will constitute a serious breach of discipline and will result in the view that allowing the perpetrator to remain in the school would harm the education or welfare of the victim and potentially other pupils.
 This means permanent exclusion.
-LA guidance will be sought at all times for any such cases.
+Guidance will be sought at all times for any such cases.